tahamisb/odin-recipes/README.md

+# :p
-# This project is about displaying what i learned in the foundations course of the odin project:
+## This the first project in the odin project
-## Namely, How to use the terminal to handle files, and how to create basic webpages using html
+it displays what i learned in html basics part and also how to use git and github